2019 New Orleans Saints season: Week 1: vs. Houston Texans

 The game was an offensive shootout.
 The Saints started slow and fell behind 14–3 at halftime.
 The Saints offense took off in the third quarter and they outscored the Texans 24–7 in the next 29 minutes of the game.
 With less than one minute to play, Texans quarterback Deshaun Watson threw a go-ahead touchdown to wide receiver Kenny Stills; however, the Saints and Brees were able to move the ball down the field and kicker Wil Lutz kicked a 58–yard field goal to lead the team to victory.
 This was the first time the Saints won their season opener since the 2013 season.

 Week 2: at Los Angeles Rams

 In a rematch of 2018's controversial NFC Championship game, Drew Brees collided with Aaron Donald while attempting to pass; the hit broke Brees' thumb, forcing him out of action for the next five weeks following surgery.
 In place of the injured Brees, Teddy Bridgewater was held to just 165 yards passing.
 On defense, Cam Jordan strip sacked Jared Goff and returned a fumble 87 yards for a touchdown, which was controversially overturned.
+Despite this; the Rams went on to blow them out 27-9.

 The loss dropped the Saints to 1–1.
 After the game, head coach Sean Payton agreed to a five-year contract extension.
 The Saints don't match up with the Rams until the 2022 season.